tilo/deploy_rails_as_rpm/README.md

     * production servers don't need to contain development tools or libraries (so hackers won't have it too easy)
     * production servers won't need RVM, or rbenv on them (those are great tools, but maybe not for production)
     * no performance impact on your production servers, because they don't have to run 'bundle install' anymore.
+      (you want to keep your production servers serving your app to customers, and not waste CPU cycles on re-installing a bundle.)
  * you can quickly start additional production servers from a template and launch your Rails App in seconds
  * your deployment mechanism is more robust against RubyGems.org or GitHub outages.
+ * your Git server doesn't become a bottleneck.

 ## Motivation